 The holders of common stock are entitled to one vote for each share held of record on all matters submitted to a vote of the stockholders.
 Directors are elected by a plurality vote and the holders of common stock are not entitled to cumulative voting rights with respect to the election of directors.
 As a consequence, minority stockholders are not able to elect directors on the basis of their votes alone.
 Subject to preferences that may be applicable to any shares of preferred stock currently outstanding or issued in the future, holders of common stock are entitled to receive ratably such dividends as may be declared by our board of directors out of funds legally available therefor.
 In the event of our liquidation, dissolution or winding up, holders of our common stock are entitled to share ratably in all assets remaining after payment of liabilities and the liquidation preference of any then outstanding preferred stock.
-Holders of common stock have no preemptive rights and no right to convert their common stock into any other securities.
-There are no redemption or sinking fund provisions applicable to the common stock.
-All outstanding shares of common stock are, and all shares of common stock that may be issued upon conversion of our outstanding convertible subordinated notes discussed below will be, fully paid and non-assessable.
+Holders of common stock are, and all shares of common stock that may be issued upon conversion of our outstanding convertible subordinated notes discussed below will be, fully paid and non-assessable.